-Dual Diagnosis wellness in New Hampshire
+Dual Diagnosis Treatment in New Hampshire

 Dual Diagnosis in New Hampshire

-Dual diagnosis, also known as co-occurring disorder wellness in New Hampshire, refers to the presence of both a mental health disorder and a substance use disorder in an individual.
-This means that the individual is dealing with both an addiction to drugs or alcohol and a mental health condition such as depression, anxiety, or bipolar disorder.
+Dual diagnosis, also known as co-occurring disorder, refers to the presence of both a mental health disorder and a substance use disorder in an individual.

 Both disorders significantly impact a person’s capacity to carry out their daily responsibilities effectively and responsibly.